santiagolaot/hyperedge-overlap/Hyperedge Overlap/README-Hyperedge-Overlap.md

 <ul>

 <li>
-  stdlib
+  numpy
 </li>
 <li>
-  stdio
+  numba
 </li>
 <li>
-  math
+  networkx
 </li>
 <li>
-  time
+  random
 </li>

 </ul>

 # Code scripts

-`run-HO-Kuramoto.sh` is the bash script that launches the simulations.

-`HO-Kuramoto.c` is the c file with the structured code.

-`HO-Kuramoto-utils.h` is the file that complements `HO-Kuramoto.c`, as it contains the functions.

-# Input and output folders

-The `Hypergraphs` folder locates the input structures, in the format of a list of groups.

-The `Results` folder locates the outputs of the run.
+`Hyperedge-overlap.py` is the python script containing all the utilities, together with a snippet for obtaining the synthetic structures used in the article.